-How common are ankle sprains?
+How common are ankle fractures?

-An ankle sprain is a common injury which usually occurs when you "go over" on your ankle.
-This injures the ligaments on the outside of the ankle joint.
+A Weber A Ankle Fracture is a common injury which usually occurs when you "go over" on your ankle.
+This stretches the ligaments on the outside of the ankle joint and pulls off a fragment of bone.

-What symptoms do ankle sprains cause?
+What symptoms do ankle fractures cause?

-Initially, symptoms commonly include pain, swelling, bruising and difficulty weight bearing.
+Symptoms commonly include pain, swelling, bruising and initially difficulty weight bearing.
 The pain experienced can be severe.